andyarensman/Hiker-Tracker/README.md

 <a id="future"></a>
 ## Future Plans

-After I get this version up and running, there are a few features I may try to add.
-I want the users to be able to select a date range for what hikes are being displayed and I would like the users to be able to share their profiles somehow.
-I may also implement some setting features like allowing the user to hike data fields that they don't use such as BPM.
+There are a few features I may try to add and a few minor things I may try to fix at some point in the near future:

+- Allow users to select a date range of their data, or have tabs to jump between different years.
+- Allow users to share their profiles either as a series of images or their entire profiles.
+- Incorporate settings that allow for some customization like hiding fields the user doesn't use (BPM, notes, etc.)
+- Allow users to upload pictures from their home page.
+- Show the users' notes on the home page somehow, rather than having to click on the hike in the table.
+- When the user hovers over a hike in their home page table, a pop up of their hike's image shows (if they have one).
+- Upload multiple images per hike (but still keep it limited).
+- In the home page table, highlight top stats.
+- When users click on a point in the graph, it jumps down to that hike in the table.
+- Add a new page like the details page, but it shows all hikes (or selected range).
+- Make it work on a mobile browser.
+- Improve the CSS.

 <a id="helpful"></a>
 ## Helpful Resources